pifantastic/grimhappy-old/posts/2010-11-06-hello-world.md

 Creating a new post is as simple as creating a new file in the `posts` directory following the naming scheme: `YYYY-MM-DD-my-post-title.md`.
 Everything uses [markdown](http://daringfireball.net/projects/markdown/) for formatting.
 Pages are created similarly by adding a new file to the `pages` directory following the naming scheme `page-name.md`.

 You can add your own behavior very easily too!
-Just pop open `index.php` and a new url and callback:
+Just pop open `index.php` and add a new url and callback:

     :::php
     get('^whatsup$', function() {